glfw/glfw/README.md

 `GLFW_INCLUDE_ES2` makes the header include the OpenGL ES 2.0 `GLES2/gl2.h` header instead of the regular OpenGL header.

+`GLFW_INCLUDE_ES3` makes the header include the OpenGL ES 3.0 `GLES3/gl3.h` header instead of the regular OpenGL header.

 `GLFW_INCLUDE_GLU` makes the header include the GLU header.
 This only makes sense if you are using OpenGL.